banos/xxtmp-testmvc/examples/chaplin-brunch/readme.md

-# Chaplin & Brunch TodoMVC Example
+# Chaplin & Brunch TobuyMVC Example

 > Chaplin is an architecture for JavaScript applications using the Backbone.js library.
 Chaplin addresses Backbone’s limitations by providing a lightweight and flexible structure that features well-proven design patterns and best practices.